-Name # Length Description Initial Term Attendance Status (init attend status) 31 1 Enter the attendance status of the student's initial term of enrollment at the graduating institution.
-Blanks (nulls) are not allowed.
-(IIIIL_atteriu_status) 0 = Full-time 1 = Part-time Institutional Admission MONTH AND YEAR (init_admit_date) 32 6 Enter the 2-digit MONTH and 4-digit YEAR when the graduate was first enrolled at the institution awarding the certificate or degree after official admittance - this is the first term enrolled immediately after formal admission.
+Name # Length Description Initial Term Attendance Status 31 1 Enter the attendance status of the student's initial term of enrollment at the graduating institution.
+Blanks (nulls) are not allowed. (init_attend_status) 0 = Full-time 1 = Part-time Institutional Admission MONTH AND YEAR (init_admit_date) 32 6 Enter the 2-digit MONTH and 4-digit YEAR when the graduate was first enrolled at the institution awarding the certificate or degree after official admittance - this is the first term enrolled immediately after formal admission.
 (If a student is admitted in April but does not start class until August, August should be used.)
 In reference to IPEDS, this is the term in which the student was identified as first-time entering.
 A student must be matriculated (officially admitted) by the institution before any Technical Certificate or higher credential can be reported for that student.
 For any high school student that has earned the Certificate of Proficiency, please use the date of the first term enrolled as a high school student.
-MMYYYY - where MM = Month (01 - 12) and YYYY = Year (0000 - 9999) NOTES: Admission date is the beginning date of the term for which the student is formally admitted for study to the institution as a first-time entering student.
+MMYYYY - where MM = Month (01 - 12) and YYYY = Year (0000 - 9999) NOTES: 1.
+Admission date is the beginning date of the term for which the student is formally admitted for study to the institution as a first-time entering student.
 Whether a letter of admission is mailed in March for student A, May for student B, or July for student C is irrelevant if all of these students enter in the same fall cohort (which would be reported as 082008 for an August 2008 admission date).
-This entry is the base date for calculating a student's time-to-degree and begins when a student initially enrolls.
+2. This entry is the base date for calculating a student's time-to-degree and begins when a student initially enrolls. a.
 For all undergraduate students, enter the date when the student entered your institution to obtain the degree.
 This is when the student was considered a first-time entering freshman (enroll status) at your institution.
 If they are a transfer student, then it would be when they were a first-time entering transfer student.
 If they received a second bachelor's degree, enter the original first-time entering freshman date.
-This is not when they entered into a particular program of study.
+This is not when they entered into a particular program of study. b.
 For all graduate students and above, enter the date they first enrolled into any program in the degree level they received.
-For a master's degree student, enter the date that they entered into any program at the master's level.
-For a doctoral student, enter the date in which they entered into any program at the doctoral level.
-For example, if a student entered into a master's history program, enter the original date for the master's history program.
-For graduate students, this should always be when they entered into the particular degree level, not the particular program.
-For any students that have previously earned a bachelor's degree or higher and have re-enrolled to seek any credential lower than a bachelor's degree (Certificate of Proficiency, Technical Certificate, Associate Degree, or Advanced Certificate), please use the date in which the student reenrolled to seek such lower credential.
-For example, if a
+For a master's humanities program, enter the original date for the master's history progra